MohammadAh2002/Web-Projects/Simple Designs/Code Magazine/README.md

-# Product Card Challenge
+# Code Magazine Challenge
-Design a Simple Product Card.
+Design a Simple Magazine.

 ## Files Included
 - `index.html`: The main HTML file for the project.